Project Information

 How to Make your Project the Best it Can Be (PDF Format)

-• Keep a log book as you work on your project.
+Keep a log book as you work on your project.
 This is a record of what you do and what you think and observe as your project takes shape.
-If you are chosen for the Canada Wide Science Fair, you will be asked to upload a few sample pages of this document.
-At the Toronto Regional Fair you display this book with your project.
+You should display this book with your project at the Toronto Science Fair.

-• Look over the judging form that will be used at our fair.
+Look over the judging form that will be used at our fair.
 See what the judges will be looking for with regard to Scientific Thought, Originality, experimental design, etc. Consider whether you can strengthen various parts of your project to meet these criteria of excellence.
-This year's form will be available in the new year.
+See project judging form here

-• Submit Ethics forms if required.
+Prepare Ethics forms if required.
 If you are experimenting with human or animal subjects, there are special considerations with regard to ethics.
 There are specific forms that you will need to submit for animal experiments and ones involving human low risk and high risk experiments.
 Don’t forget that you need to get Informed Consent to experiment with human subjects, even yourself.
 If minors are involved, you need to seek parental consent.
+Ethics forms should be displayed with your project at the Toronto Science Fair.